makersacademy/airport_challenge/README.md

 Notes
 -----
-* There is an Airport class, which features an array that planes can take off and land from
+* There is an Airport class, which features an array that planes can take off from and land in.
+* An airport has a default capacity of 50 planes; the capacity can be changed by the user via an optional argument when calling `Airport.new`
-* There is also a Plane class; `Plane.new` defaults to 'flying' (`flying_status: true`).
+* There is a Plane class; `Plane.new` defaults to 'flying' (`flying_status: true`).
-* The weather is handled via a separate Weather module; it works similarly to a die, and introduces a 1 in 6 chance of stormy weather.
+* The weather is handled via a separate Weather module; this works similarly to a die, and introduces a 1 in 6 chance of stormy conditions.
 Airports will not allow planes to take off or land in stormy weather.
-* An airport has a default capacity of 50 planes; the capacity can be changed by the user via an optional argument when calling `Airport.new`
-* You cannot land a plane that is already in an airport; it will need to take off first.
+* You cannot land a plane that is already in an airport, because its flying_status will be false; it will need to take off first.